 They don't have as big an impact on economic growth as does a multilateral agreement.

-Multilateral agreements make all signatories treat each other the same.
-That means no country can give better trade deals to one country than it does to another.
+Multilateral agreements make all signatories treat each other equally.
+No country can give better trade deals to one country than it does to another.
 That levels the playing field.
 It's especially critical for emerging market countries.
 Many of them are smaller in size, making them less competitive.
-See more on the benefits of the Most Favored Nation Status.
+The Most Favored Nation Status confers the best trading terms a nation can get from a trading partner.
+Developing countries benefit the most from this trading status.

 The second benefit is that it increases trade for every participant.
 Their companies enjoy low tariffs.
 That makes their exports cheaper.